flutterdata/flutter_data/README.md

 Done!

-(We used a random title so we don't have to mess with inputs right now!)

 This triggered a `POST` HTTP request in the background to `https://jsonplaceholder.typicode.com/todos`

 (snap)

-Why can't we see it?
+But... why isn't it in our list?!

-### ⚡️ Reactive TO-DO list
+### ⚡️ Reactivity to the rescue

-We can't see it because we used a `FutureBuilder` which fetches the list just once.
+It's not there because we used a `FutureBuilder` which fetches the list _only once_.

-Let's make it reactive!
+The solution is making the list reactive – i.e. using `watchAll()`:

 ```dart
 DataStateBuilder<List<Todo>>(